cran-task-views/ClinicalTrials/ClinicalTrials.md

     computations related to group sequential designs via the alpha spending approach, i.e., interim analyses need not be equally spaced, and their number need not be specified in advance.
+-   `ldBand` from `r pkg("Hmisc", priority = "core")`
+    computes and plots group sequential stopping boundaries from the Lan-DeMets method with a variety of a-spending functions using the ld98 program from the Department of Biostatistics, University of Wisconsin written by DM Reboussin, DL DeMets, KM Kim, and KKG Lan.
 -   `r pkg("Keyboard")` We developed a package 'Keyboard' for designing single-agent, drug-combination, or phase I/II dose-finding clinical trials.
 The 'Keyboard' designs are novel